You should totally play roller derby

 You are our new favourite person!
 Along with referees, a roller derby game also requires a group of Non-skating Officials (NSOs) to help officiate the game.
 If you love statistics and sticking to the rules, then you’ll love being an NSO.

 If this sounds like you, then we can put in touch with our Head NSO, who will introduce you to the world of NSO’ing.
+You can find out more about officiating on the Become an Official page.

 What if I want to learn how to skate, but I don’t want to play roller derby?

-When are your New Skater Sessions?
+When are your Rookies Sessions?

-Am I fit enough for the New Skater Nights?
+Am I fit enough for Rookies?

 In a word, yes!
 Roller derby is a great way to get in shape and most of our skaters started off in exactly the same way.
 Everyone has to start somewhere – all we need from you is a little determination.